pangeo-data/escience-2022/tutorial/before/setup.md

 First, before the FOSS4G workshop, all the participants will have to create an EGI account and enroll to the Pangeo virtual organisation to have access to the platform.
 There are only two simple steps to do:

 1. Create an account on the development instance of EGI Check-In, clicking on: https://aai-dev.egi.eu/registry/co_petitions/start/coef:2.
-You can easily delegate authentication with academic or social account.
+You can easily delegate authentication with academic or social account e.g. GitHub.
 1. Enroll the "vo.pangeo.eu" Virtual Organisation by clicking on: https://aai-dev.egi.eu/registry/co_petitions/start/coef:290.

 It's important to do these steps as early as possible in order for Virtual Organisation managers to approve your petition to join.